mjskay/gender-in-image-search/README.md

 of different gender being selected for any occupation will be the same: ⅛ (regardless of the gender ratio in that occupation).

-To generate a subset with k women, we selected the top k female images from our labelled dataset (in the order they appeared in the original Google image search results) and the top 8-k male images.
+To generate a subset with _k_ women, we selected the top _k_ female images from our labelled dataset (in the order they appeared in the original Google image search results) and the top 8-_k_ male images.
 The images were displayed to participants in the order they appeared in the original search results.
 Participants could view one result set per occupation.
 This was to prevent participants from realizing that we manipulated the gender proportions of the search results, as